catarina-p/MasterProject/human_references/README.md

 ## Human references

-This folder contains the human data collected from the raspberry twin's sensorduring the human trials to use as reference during training.
+This folder contains the human data collected from the raspberry twin's sensor during the human trials to use as reference during training.